-Grants are available once again in 2022 for projects aimed at creating circular product and material chains.
-The Circular Chain Projects scheme opened for applications on 3 May.
+Grants are available once again in 2023 for projects aimed at creating circular product and material chains.
+The Circular Chain Projects scheme opens for applications on 23 March.
 One thing is for sure – if you’re interested, you need to be quick!

 About the Circular Chain Projects grant

-The Circular Chain Projects grant scheme has been around for two years now.
-Past application rounds received unprecedented interest, with the grant budget consistently being exceeded on the very first day!
+The Circular Chain Projects grant scheme has been around for three years now.
+Past application rounds received unprecedented interest, with the grant budget often being exceeded on the very first day!

-A brand new application round has now been launched, with a grant budget of over 6 million euros to be distributed.
+A new application round of the Circular Chain Projects scheme will start this spring, with a grant budget of 4 million euros to be distributed.
 Once again, speed is of the essence.
-While this application round lasts from 3 May to 30 September (12:00 p.m.), it’s important to bear in mind that the money will be distributed on a first come, first served basis.
+While this application round lasts from 23 March (9:00 am) to 29 September (12:00 pm), it’s important to bear in mind that the money will be distributed on a first come, first served basis.
 Therefore, we advise you not to leave it to the last minute, and to get your plans in place before the application round starts!
 EGEN’s experts can play an important role in the preparation phase.

 Which projects are eligible for a grant?